thoelze1/re-frame-todo-list/README.md

 - Standardize logging in frontend (replace lambdaisland.glogi with timbre?)

-## Representing date and time: unixtime or toJSON
+## Date and time
-https://stackoverflow.com/questions/10286204/what-is-the-right-json-date-format
+Seems like you have two options: ISO 8601 and Unix Time. https://stackoverflow.com/questions/10286204/what-is-the-right-json-date-format

 ## WebSocket lessons